 Dear Governor Ehrlich:

-Maryland motorists pay burdensome gas tax rates that surpass the national average.
-According to the Federation of Tax Administrators, the state holds the dubious honor of having the 18th-highest state gas tax in the country.
-When a customer pulls up to a gas station in Maryland, he or she pays 23.5 cents per gallon alone in state gas taxes.
-Combined with an 18.4 cent per gallon federal gas tax, this means Maryland residents are paying nearly 42 cents per gallon just for taxes, or the equivalent of $6.29 on a 15-gallon fill-up.
+Maryland motorists pay one of the most oppressive gas tax rates in the country.
+According to the Federation of Tax Administrators, the state holds the dubious honor of having the 16th-highest state gas tax in the nation.
+When a customer pulls up to a gas station in your state, he or she pays 23.5 cents per gallon alone in state gas taxes.
+Combined with an 18.4 cent per gallon federal gas tax, this means Maryland residents are paying over 41 cents per gallon just for taxes, or the equivalent of $6.29 on a 15-gallon fill-up.